 After that, you can configure the backup job.
 The backup job runs automatically by the defined schedule, captures the data that you have added to the backup scope and creates a chain of restore points in the target location.
 If your data gets lost or corrupted, you can restore it from the required restore point.

 To learn more, see Creating Backup Jobs.

 - Specify Veeam Agent settings.

 You can define resource usage settings during backup, instruct Veeam Agent for Microsoft Windows to automatically check for new product versions and so on.
 To learn more, see Specifying Settings.

 - Monitor backup task performance.

-You can use the Veeam Agent for Microsoft Windows Control Panel to check how backup tasks are being performed, what errors have occurred during backup job sessions and so on.
+You can use the Veeam Agent control panel to check how backup tasks are being performed, what errors have occurred during backup job sessions and so on.
 To learn more, see Reporting.

 - In case of a disaster, you can restore the entire computer image or specific data on the computer.
 To learn more, see Performing Restore.